james-stevens/handshake-bridge/README.md

 ## Getting it working

-### Prerequisits
+### Prerequisites

-- Ensure you have `hsd` running corrrectly
+- Ensure you have `hsd` running correctly
 - Ensure you have the full `bind` package installed, including `named`, `rndc`, `rndc-confgen`, `dnssec-keygen` & `dnssec-signzone`

-**NOTE:** Until XFR is working in `hsd`, the transfer of handshake data requires chared file space.
+**NOTE:** Until XFR is working in `hsd`, the transfer of handshake data requires shared file space.
 This can be done in containers, but is more painful then just running on the same host.
-So for the time being running `hsd` and this ont he same host is probably the easiest option.
+So for the time being running `hsd` and this on the same host is probably the easiest option.